Mercury picture taken by the

 How do we know about Mercury?

 Since Mercury is close to the Sun, it is very difficult to send a space craft to explore the planet.
 The gravity from the sun is constantly pulling on the space craft causing the ship to need lots of fuel in order to stop or slow down at Mercury.
 There have been two space probes sent to Mercury.
 The first was Mariner 10 in 1975.
 Mariner 10 brought us the first close up pictures of Mercury and discovered that the planet had a magnetic field.
-The second space probe is Messenger.
-Messenger is just now (2008 - 2009) reaching Mercury.
-Scientists will learn a lot more about Mercury in the coming years.
+The second space probe was MESSENGER.
+MESSENGER orbited Mercury between 2011 and 2015 before crashing onto the surface of Mercury on April 30, 2015.

 Mercury is tough to study from Earth because it is inside the Earth's orbit.
 This means that when you try to look at Mercury, you are also looking at the Sun.
 The bright light of the Sun makes it nearly impossible to see Mercury.
 Because of this Mercury is best seen right after the Sun sets or just before it rises.